-Research Scholars) first-years, with some provides undergraduof Yale's most disates an opportunity to tinguished faculty combine course-based members.
-Some study, research, menseminars provide an torship, networking, introduction to a parand career planning ticular field of study; in the fields of science others take an interdisciplinary approach to a variety of topics.

-Technology, and

-and technology.
-The program is designed to support women. minority, economically underprivileged, and other historically underrepresented students in the sciences. engineering, and mathematics.
-More than 100 students each year participate in the academic year course work in foreign universities, intensive independent projects, internships Jaboratory work, and volunteer service.
-(See pages which supports undergraduates on financial aid who are pursuing ships or internships unpaid arts apprenticewith nonprofits, NGOs and government agencies, complements the
+STARS (Science, financial aid who pur-Technology, and sue summer learning Research Scholars) experiences abroad. provides undergradu-Every DSA recipient ates an opportunity to receives a \$4,000 combine course-based stipend.
+The ISA study, research, menstipend is capped at torship, networking, \$14,500. and career planning in the fields of science Preparing for Medical, Law, or and technology.
+The program is designed to support women. minority, economically underprivileged, and other historically underrepresented students in the sciences engineering, and mathematics.
+More than 100 students each year participate in the academic vear and summer experience may include language training, directed research work, and volunteer service.
+(See pages ates on financial aid who are pursuing ships or internships and laboratory or other research facilities.